RouteKG: A knowledge graph-based framework for route prediction on road networks: Methodology

-The desired KG should preserve the spatial relations amongst the identified entities while maintaining its applicability and generalizability across a spectrum of specific and fine-grained scenarios.
-In alignment with this perspective, the extraction focuses solely on those entities and relations that pervade all road networks and routing contexts.
-A detailed explanation of the entity and relation extraction processes is provided below.
+To design a KG $\mathcal{G}$ tailored for road networks and route prediction, we first need to select the crucial spatial and structural features in road networks.
+The desired KG should preserve the spatial relations amongst the identified entities while maintaining its applicability and generalizability across fine-grained scenarios on road networks.
+In alignment with this objective, the selection focuses solely on those entities and relations that pervade all road networks and routing contexts.
+A detailed explanation of the entity and relation selection processes is provided below.

-\paragraph{\textbf{Entity extraction}} The extraction of entities is a pivotal first step in constructing a KG.
+\paragraph{\textbf{Entity selection}} When constructing the KG $\mathcal{G}$ for road networks and routes, the initial step is to identify entities $\mathcal{E}$.
 In the context of a road network, the predominant entity is the link.
-Every link $e$ is characterized by their unique identifiers and associated attributes such as length or connectivity.
+Each link $e$ is characterized by its unique identifiers and associated attributes such as length or connectivity.
 Selecting links as the sole entities reflects their intrinsic importance within the road network.
-It ensures the broad generalizability of the resulting KG across various routing contexts and scenarios, contributing to the applicability of the proposed approach.
+It also ensures the generalizability of the proposed approach in various contexts and scenarios.